NinoJornales/sql-tableau-project-airline-satisfaction/README.md

 ### Project Overview

 This data analysis project aims to provide insights into the different factors affecting customer satisfaction across different airlines.
-By analyzing the customer satisfaction data, the project seeks to gain a deeper understanding of the distribution of satisfied and unsatisfied customers based on month flown, class, type of traveller, and whether the user is verified or not.
-   The project also provides a deeper look into the categories the top airlines excel at in order to ensure customer satisfaction.
+By analyzing the customer satisfaction data, the project seeks to gain a deeper understanding of the distribution of satisfied and unsatisfied customers based on the month flown, class, type of traveler, and whether the user is verified or not.
+The project also provides a deeper look into the categories the top airlines excel at to ensure customer satisfaction.

 ### Data Sources